microsoft/vscode-docs/docs/java/java-tutorial.md

 <a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Java Extension Pack</a>

-You can also select which extensions you would like to install separately. **Extension Guide** is provided to help you select.
-You can launch the guide by command **Java: Extension Guide**.
+You can also select which extensions you would like to install separately.
+The **Extension Guide** is provided to help you choose.
+You can launch the guide with the **Java: Extension Guide** command.

-For this tutorial, the only required extensions are
+For this tutorial, the only required extensions are:

 * [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java)
 * [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug)